JimDesu/basis-lang/spec.md

 1. **Collect candidates.** At a dispatch site where an instance `T : C` is needed, collect all visible modules that declare an instance for `(T, C)`.

 2. **Specificity ranking.** Module `M1` is more specific than module `M2` if `M1`'s declaration site is "more specialized" in the module hierarchy.
-The specificity ordering (provisional, refined per Appendix I if needed):
+The specificity ordering:

    - **Sub-module is more specific than parent module.** `App::Models::User` is more specific than `App::Models`, which is more specific than `App`.
 A submodule's instance wins over a parent module's instance when both are visible.